juncell-venzon/juncell-venzon.github.io/essays/design-pattern.md

 ## I. Introduction
 ---
-Knowing the patterns of design when developing software is like having some musicians understanding the notes and chords in music.
-However, these patterns aren’t just ideas; rather, they act virtually as intermediate steps towards finishing and coming up with the product itself.
-A good example of this is the final project me and my team are constructing called “UHNify” which is a website that allows users to create accounts and join clubs to discover events.
+Understanding design patterns in software engineering is like musicians mastering the notes and chords in music.
+These patterns, however, are much more than mere theoretical concepts; they are practical steps in shaping and finalizing a software product.
+Design patterns are established solutions to common problems in software design.
+They act as templates that can be applied to real programming scenarios, making code more efficient, scalable, and maintainable.
+These patterns help developers avoid reinventing the wheel, providing a tested, proven pathway to solving design challenges.
+In our an ongoing team final project, "UHnify," a website that allows users to create accounts and join clubs to discover events.
+This project is a great example on how design patterns serve as important building blocks in the making of complex software systems.
+Each pattern employed in "UHnify" has contributed significantly to the project's development process, aligning with our milestone goals and enhancing the overall functionality and user experience of the platform.

 ## II.
 The Orchestra of Design Patterns
 ***